 Ripping narrow boards is easier with a circular saw or a worm drive circular saw instead of a table saw.
 However, there are a few things to consider to do the job right and efficiently.
 Here is the step by step guide to consider:

 Wear Protective Gear and Equipment

-When working with a circular saw or a table saw, safety is of the utmost importance.
+When working with a circular saw such as the Rotorazer and the Versacut, safety is of the utmost importance.
 There are gears that you could put on for safety and protection when using a saw: